mip-master/learning_mip/README.md

 After covering this material, you will be able to:
 1. Identify when a problem can be modeled as a MIP
-2. Model a variety of problem using MIP
+2. Model a variety of problems using MIP
 3. Implement and solve MIP model using a MIP solver in Python

 We will cover the basic theory, but the emphasis will be on